-Most recently, in late December 2008, the Federal Communications Commission ("FCC") released a series of six Notices of Apparent Liability for Forfeiture against broadcasters asserting violations of the FCC's Equal Employment Opportunity rule ("EEO rule").
-In a joint statement appended to each of the six cases, FCC Commissioners Michael J. Copps (now Acting FCC Chairman) and Jonathan S. Adelstein (the "Commissioners") signaled their strong desire that enforcement of EEO matters be stepped up by the Commission.
+FCC sanctions for deficiencies in a licensee's EEO compliance include admonishments, imposition of reporting conditions (possibly with goals and timetables), monetary forfeitures, short term renewal of license, designation for a license renewal hearing, designation for license revocation hearing, and loss of license.
+In late December 2008, the FCC released a series of six Notices of Apparent Liability for Forfeiture against broadcasters asserting violations of the FCC's EEO Rule discovered during the FCC's routine EEO audit process.
+In a joint statement appended to each of the six cases, two FCC Commissioners signaled their strong desire that enforcement of EEO matters be stepped up by the Commission.
 The Commissioners noted that "Commission enforcement of EEO rules has been inconsistent and, as one consequence, employment in broadcasting does not reflect America."
 Specifically, the Commissioners noted that while 251 cases resulted in 86 forfeitures between 1994 and 1997, only 10 cases resulting in 8 forfeitures were released between 2004 and 2007.
 Of the six Notices issued, four stem from EEO audits conducted by the Commission and two stem from disclosures made in conjunction with license renewal applications.
 The majority of these asserted violations result from failure to widely recruit for employees, failure to retain EEO records, and failure to maintain proper records in station public inspection files.